Franklin D. Roosevelt: Domestic Affairs

 This ideological and political incoherence shrank in significance however, next to what former Supreme Court Justice Oliver Wendell Holmes described as a "first class temperament," exemplified by the President's optimism, self-confidence, pragmatism, and flexibility.
 Above all, FDR was an optimist, offering hope to millions of Americans who had none.
 His extreme self-confidence buoyed an American public unsure of the future or even present course.
 This intoxicating mix made FDR appear the paragon of leadership, a father-figure who reassured a desperate nation in his inaugural address that "the only thing we have to fear is fear itself."
 FDR also brought to the White House a pragmatic approach to governance.
 He claimed he would try something to end the depression, and if it worked he would move on to the next problem.
 If it failed, he would assess the failure and try something else.

 Lifting America out of the Depression was a large task.
-To help him, FDR depended on a sizeable coterie of advisers to a degree unprecedented in the history of the presidency.
+To help him, FDR depended on a sizable coterie of advisers to a degree unprecedented in the history of the presidency.
 FDR brought many veterans of his governorship to Washington.
 Raymond Moley, a professor of public law and a member of the "Brain Trust," joined the administration, as did Harry Hopkins, who ran New York's program for the unemployed.
 Francis Perkins, who had known FDR since their days in the state legislature, became the first women ever to hold a cabinet office, taking charge at the Department of Labor.
 In the main, these advisers were political liberals.